+The purpose of this study is to examine online group study sessions as a tool for teaching web designers the challenging skill of programming.
+The intent of the research is to understand if this modern educational medium can replicate the past successes of on ground collaborative learning by providing peer support and reducing classroom anxiety.
+Recent studies have shown online learners to be frustrated with their collaborative learning experiences.
+This frustration has lead to increased anxiety and an increase in negative attitude toward challenging subjects (Capdeferro and Romero, 2012).

-The purpose of th study is to group study sessions programming Programming anxiety is similar to math anxiety in both its effects and symptoms (Connolly, Murphy and Moore, 2009).
-Ma and Kishor anxiety toward programming avoidance and reduced confidence and self-efficacy (1997).
-Historical research of anxiety has shown the effectiveness of building support structures for anxious students.
+Historical research of anxiety has shown the effectiveness of building support structures for anxious students (Anderson, 2007).
 A secondary benefit of group study has been an increase in student ability to begin solving complicated problems.
-Chinn’s study replicated the Treisman model and focused on computer science, specifically data structures and algorithms.
+Chinn’s (2007) study replicated the Treisman (1983) model and focused on computer science, specifically data structures and algorithms.
 Chinn surmised that there is a need for an alternative way to utilize group support to solve difficult problems requiring a logical foundation.
 The online group model system provides an intimate and more anonymous setting for students with similar challenges to learn together.
-Peer pressure has been to be a cause of math anxiety (Treisman) A synchronous learn system may remove that peer pressure while fostering peer support and can even be used to boost retention rates in online courses where peer support is lacking.
+Peer pressure has been shown to be a cause of math anxiety (Treisman, 1983) A synchronous learn system may remove that peer pressure while fostering peer support and can even be used to boost retention rates in online courses where peer support is lacking.

+Research Questions

-questions will be used to guide the methodology and procedures of the study.
-The immediate goal is to determine to what extent online group study sessions affect the perceptions of adult the challenges of web-based programming.
-A goal is to whether the group study resulted in increased programming ability for its participants.. adult learners
+Two questions will be used to guide the methodology and procedures of the study.
+The immediate goal is to determine to what extent online group study sessions affect the perceptions of adult learners toward the challenges of web-based programming.
+A second goal is to investigate whether the group study resulted in increased programming ability for its participants.

+1. What is the overall efficacy of online study groups at increasing programming ability among participating students?

+2. How much can anxiety experienced by adult learners toward programming be affected by online study groups?

 Limitations

-The the researcher experience as a teacher of web programming for artists for 1years.
-Additionally, there exists a bias in favor of collaborative and social constructive learning concepts.
-Furthermore, there is athat’There is a limitation with the survey instrument in that students may have seen a question or a similar question prior to their response.
+There are several limitations for this study.
+The first is the researcher whose experience as a teacher of web programming for artists for 12 years may lead to bias about the study.
+Additionally, there exists a bias in favor of collaborative and social constructive learning concepts versus other learning concepts.
+Furthermore, there is research that favors this researcher’s point of view when it comes to online study groups.
+There is a limitation with the survey instrument in that students may have seen a question or a similar question prior to their response.
 This however, could further reflect anxiety toward the topic.
 Another threat to the study is the group study instrument, google chat and its technological requirements.
 It is possible that the web designers do not have access to the internet bandwidth required for a smooth experience during the online sessions.

 Delimitations